A list of snowboarding & downhill skiing destinations in Manitoba to enjoy 2019-20 winter season.

 How much:

-Ski Valley has nine distinctive runs, for beginner and advanced, and all levels of skiers and snow-boarders.
+Ski Valley has nine distinctive runs for beginners, advanced skiers, and snowboarders at all levels.
 There are 1.6 km of slopes available.
-They also offers ski and snowboard rentals as well as instructions and snow blade rentals.
+They also offer ski and snowboard rentals, instructions, and snow blade rentals.
 Details

 Where: